hpi-dhc/PharMe/annotation-server/README.md

 You can find all available API endpoints defined as Swagger Documentation [here](https://annotation-server-pharme.dhc-lab.hpi.de/api).

-> Please note that this endpoint is only available in the HPI network.
-> That means you either need to be connected directly or through a VPN.

 ## Getting Started

 See our [Contribution Guide](CONTRIBUTING.md) to get started.